-My littlest pumpkin is 16 months now and SOOOO ready to get in on our “school” time.
-But she’s too young to really follow our tot school plans because 97% of things still end up in her mouth…so my solution?
+My littlest pumpkin is 16 months now and SOOOO ready to get in on our “school” time at home.
+She’s too young to really follow our tot school plans because 97% of things still end up in her mouth…so my solution?
 Baby Bins!

 These super simple themes and activities will be designed with the 1-2 year old in mind.
 Activities will be quick for those limited attention spans, easy for limited fine motor skills, and taste safe for those kiddos like mine that can’t resist putting everything in their mouth.
 We are starting each week with a story, then doing one activity a day.